bigjosh/TSL/README.md

 ### Factory power up
 The factory burns the firmware into flash and also stores the current GMT time into `STARTTIME` in the EEPROM block.

-On initial power up, firmware csee a new time block in EEPROM and uses it to set the RTC.
-It then sets the START FLAG so that the time is not programmed again on subsequent power ups.
+On initial power up, firmware sees a new `STARTTIME` block in EEPROM and uses it to set the RTC.
+It then sets the `STARTFLAG` so that the time is not programmed again on subsequent power ups.

-If the pin is out at this point we go into clock mode and show the current GMT time until the pin is inserted.
+If the trigger pin is out at this point we go into clock mode and show the current GMT time until the pin is inserted.
 THIS CLOCKMODE IS MEANT FOR TESTING ONLY.
 It is very high power (like 50x normal count!), so be sure to insert the pin as soon as you have verified the correct time.
+DO NOT USE A TSL IN CLOCKMODE AS A CLOCK.
+If you really want a TSL clock, we can make you power efficient firmware for that.

-Once the pin is in, we go into WAITING FOR TRIGGER mode.
+Once the pin is in, we go into Ready To Launch mode.

 ## Display modes